Subpopulation-Specific Synthetic EHR for Better Mortality Prediction: Method

 \subsection{Evaluation Pipeline}

 Once the models are trained, we evaluate the models using ROCAUC.
-However, the evaluation pipeline allows the use of any metric like: ROCAUC, accuracy, precision, recall, or PRAUC.
-Then the results are plotted for each \% of synthetic samples added to the training set.
-Examples of result plots are presented in Figure \ref{fig:spperformance}.
-Our released code for this evaluation pipeline can be used for any prediction task and dataset, and any synthetic data generation technique.
+However, the evaluation pipeline allows using any metric, such as ROCAUC, accuracy, precision, recall, or PRAUC.
+The results are then compared for each percentage of synthetic samples added to the training set.
+Our released code for this evaluation pipeline can be used for any prediction task, dataset, and synthetic data generator.
 The code for this pipeline is available in the supplementary material.